The World of Peacock Bass

 Hemisphere.
 The trend appears to bode well for peacock bass anglers.
 At present our camp/boat operators are anticipating fishable levels through most of the season,

-airlines serving Manaus and Caracas are already heavily booked during the peak
+serving Manaus and Caracas are already heavily booked during the peak December

-December-January period.
-The few seats that are available are typically commanding higher airfares, so if
+-January period.
+The few seats that are available are typically commanding higher airfares, so if you're going to

 Video In The Jungle - "Dear Larry: I was at the beautiful and very shallow Athauai River (near the mouth of the Paduari River)